-The goal of all formation and education at Divine Word College is growth by the power of the Holy Spirit into unity with the Incarnate Word of the Father and into missionary ministry in a world-wide, multi-cultural church.
+The goal of all formation and education at Divine Word College is growth by the power of the Holy Spirit into unity with the Incarnate Word of the Father and into missionary ministry in a worldwide, multi-cultural church.
 This growth is a lifelong task, a shared responsibility to be faced by both the individual and the community.
 In this way we become capable of carrying out the mission of the church: to be witnesses of the gospel of Christ to all by our personal lives, our community living and our preaching so that Christian communities may be built up.
 (Based on SVD Constitutions, 501)

-The Religious Formation Program provides an environment in which students can learn about mission, as understood by the Society of the Divine Word.
-It gives direction to the discerning student seeking to meet the challenges of the program in preparation for mission.
-The Program provides the means by which formation personnel assess a student's suitability for community life and mission service.
+The Religious Formation Program provides an environment in which a religious sister can learn about mission, as understood by the Society of the Divine Word.
+It provides her with opportunities to meet the challenges of the program which will enhance her future mission.

 The Program is developmental.
-The student grows in the self-awareness and personal identity essential to a healthy spiritual life and mission commitment.
-She demonstrates that she has adopted as her own the values underpinning the different dimensions of religious mission formation: the human, intellectual, spiritual, communal and ministerial.
+It provides the religious sister opportunities to grow in self-awareness and personal identity essential to a healthy spiritual life and mission commitment through the different dimensions of religious mission formation: the human, intellectual, spiritual, communal and ministerial.